SharylL/Test/about.md

 permalink: /about/
 ---

-CPA, computer wrangler, code author
+CPA, computer wrangler, code wrestler, bug hunter
 ### More Information

 I don't use Facebook and neither should you.